TiendaNube/api-docs/resources/product.md

 Product
 ======

-A Product is an item for sale in a Tienda Nube/Nuvem Shop's store.
+A Product is an item for sale in a Tiendanube/Nuvemshop's store.
 It can be either a good or a service.

 Properties
 ----------